mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 ## 5. Write personalized interview invitations

-Platforms like Upwork allow you to search for available freelancers and invite them to apply to your job.
+Platforms like Upwork allow you to search for available freelancers and invite them to apply for your job.
 Take advantage of this to increase the quality of your applicant pool.

 Browse the portfolios of available artists.
-If you like a particular freelancer, take a few minutes to write them a personalized note explaining what you like about their work and why you think they might be a good match for your job.
+If you like a particular freelancer, take a few minutes to write them a note explaining what you like about their work and why you think they might be a good match for your job.

-If you shotgun out a litany of generic spam invitations, expect terse, low-effort applications in response.
-If you invest time in the invitations, you incentivize applicants to take the time to understand your project and articulate how they can help you.

 ## 6. Consider total cost

-Artists will send bids for the rate they'll charge you if hired.
+Each artist's application specifies their compensation rate.
 Look beyond that number, and consider the total cost of the work, which is based on four variables:

 1. Freelancer's bid rate
-1. Number of hours freelancer will require to complete the work (if contract is hourly)
+1. Number of hours the freelancer will require to complete the work (if contract is hourly)
-1. Number of hours you will spend managing the work
+1. Number of hours you will spend managing the freelancer
-1. The rate at which you value your own time
+1. The rate at which you value your time

-You know item (1) exactly because the freelancer specifies it in their bid.

-You know item (4), though it's difficult for you to quantify it precisely.

-Items (2) and (3) you have to estimate based on the complexity of the work and the applicant's skill level.
-A low-skilled applicant may tempt you with a cheap bid.
+A low-quality applicant may tempt you with a cheap bid.
 Before you're taken in by the low number, estimate how many additional hours you will spend managing them and how much longer it will take them to produce work that meets your standards.

-Candidates who communicate poorly drive up items (2) and (3).
-This includes people who are not fluent in your language as well as people who are just bad at expressing themselves in any language.
 Pay attention to red flags in the early stages of hiring:

-* Loud spelling or grammatical mistakes
 * Improper or incomplete answers to your screening questions
-* Vague questions to you that reqiure clarification
+* Vague questions to you that require clarification

 ## 7. Sketch your ideas first

-I found the quickest way to start describing a cartoon idea was with a simple sketch.
-You don't need a graphics tablet or Photoshop.
-Just draw on a piece of paper and take a picture of it.
+Just draw stick figures on a piece of paper and take a picture of it.
 You're trying to capture the broad ideas, not the specifics.

-You still need to send your cartoonist a text description of the concept, but the sketch creates a shared foundation from which to build.

 ## 8. Provide reference images